Facebook Inc (NASDAQ:FB) Earnings

 ➡ The average percent return per trade was 7.78% over 5-days.

-This is it -- this is how people profit from the option market -- it's not about guessing; ever.
+This is how people profit from the option market -- it's not about guessing.

-We hope, if nothing else, you have learned about Facebook Inc (NASDAQ:FB) and the intelligence and methodology of option trading and this idea of equilibrium right after earnings.
+We hope, if nothing else, you have learned the intelligence and methodology of trading Facebook options and this idea of equilibrium right after earnings.

 To see how to find the best strategy for any stock we welcome you to watch this quick demonstration video: